This bodily fluid is perfectly normal, but there may be signs that you need to see your doctor. Find out how to tell the difference.

 Factors outside your body, such as changing your sexual partner or eating different types of foods, may influence it, as well.

-“Many apps are available to help track your period and discharge throughout your cycle to learn what is normal for you,” Mitchell says.
+“Many apps are available to help track your period and discharge throughout your cycle to learn what is normal for you,” Dr. Mitchell says.
 “It’s important to know what your normal is.”

 What might be a red flag?